isaacjgonzalez/rss-to-db/README.md

 RSS to DB

 Python program to gather RSS items and store in a DB.
+Asyncronous and prepared for huge amount of feeds.